gurion/Scalez/README.md

 	</ol>

 ## Root Directory Files
-While there a quite a few python files inthe root directory, this is so heroku can build and use them.

-We wanted to get this cleaned up, this will be fixed come iteration 6
+While there a quite a few python files in the root directory, this is so heroku can build and use them.
+We want to get this cleaned up, this will be fixed come iteration 6

-NOTE: AS OF NOW THE FRONT END IS CONNECTED TO THE HEROKU BUILD.
-YOU WOULD
-	HAVE TO GO IN MANUALLY AND CHANGE THE HOST IN SWIFT IF YOU SET UP YOUR OWN BACKEDN

-#to try on deployed app